 It is also helpful to remember that you will not get rich podcasting.
 But you will have fun.
 And if you are not at least having fun, what’s the point?

-Let me know if you want me to update this guide with more detailed information or information on topics like setting up mix minuses via Skype and marketing.
+Let me know if you want me to update my Ultimate Guide to Starting a Podcast with more detailed information or information on topics like setting up mix minuses and marketing.

 Happy travel podcasting!